-6 Regional Economic Integration
+7.1 Concept of Regional Economic Integration

-Regional economic integration is “an agreement between countries in a geographic region to reduce, and ultimately remove, tariff and non-tariff barriers to the free flow of goods, services and factors of production between each other” (hill2021?).
+Regional economic integration is “an agreement between countries in a geographic region to reduce, and ultimately remove, tariff and non-tariff barriers to the free flow of goods, services and factors of production between each other”.
 It is a second-best answer to the first-best of universal multilateral free trade — when a global agreement is hard, neighbouring countries cluster into preferential blocs.

-6.2 Bela Balassa’s Stages of Integration
+7.2 Bela Balassa’s Six Stages

-TipBalassa’s Six Stages of Economic Integration
+TipBalassa’s Six Stages

 Stage What is removed / harmonised What is not Example